 Long-lived assets are evaluated for recoverability whenever adverse effects or changes in circumstances indicate that the carrying value may not be recoverable.
 The recoverability test consists of comparing the undiscounted projected cash flows with the carrying amount.
 Should the carrying amount exceed undiscounted projected cash flows, an impairment loss would be recognized to the extent the carrying amount exceeds fair value.
-As of April 2, 2022 and for the three month period then ended, the Company concluded that no indicators of impairment relating to long-lived assets existed.
+As of July 2, 2022 and for the three and six month periods then ended, the Company concluded that no indicators of impairment relating to long-lived assets existed.